bacrossland/ruby-enterprise-install/README.md

 Description
 ===========

-Installs Ruby Enterprise Edition (REE) by Phusion from the github repo http://github.com/bacrossland/ruby_enterprise
+Installs Ruby Enterprise Edition (REE) by Phusion with patches from the github repo http://github.com/bacrossland/ruby_enterprise
+REE is no longer supported.
+You should migrate off it as soon as you can.
+This cookbook is here to help you do that by installing REE onto newer OS versions of Ubuntu, CentOS, and Fedora.

 Requirements
 ============

 ## Cookbooks:
 * `build-essential` - get a compiler and associated files
+* `apt` - package manager for Ubuntu
+* `yum` - package manager for CentOS and Fedora

 Attributes
 ==========